Byron-Farrell/cpp-algorithms/LinkedList/README.md

 ![Linked List Diagram](images/linked_list_diagram.png?raw=true "Linked List")

-In conclusion you can see that linked lists can dynamically add nodes by creating a new node in the heap and pointing to it.
+In conclusion, you can see that linked lists can dynamically add nodes by creating a new node in the heap and pointing to it.

 ## Methods